wetube/bitcloud/README.md

-Bitcloud is a universal protocol aiming to provide a massive distributed filesystem, or "virtual hark disk", capable of storing data encrypted and signed across all connected nodes, protecting privacy and guarantying quality of service (QoS).
+Bitcloud is a universal protocol aiming to provide a massive distributed filesystem, or "virtual hark disk", capable of storing data encrypted and signed across all connected nodes, protecting privacy and guaranteeing quality of service (QoS).

 The easiest way to understand Bitcloud is thinking about it as a virtual storage device, whose content is in fact in Internet in a distributed fashion, like this: